-Easy ways to earn your Trading Post currency in June to get Quawks — with lots from the Midsummer Fire Festival, now live!
+Easy ways to earn Trading Post currency in June to get Quawks — with lots from the Midsummer Fire Festival, now live!

 June is here and that means it’s almost time for summer vacations and weekends at the beach, so you may not have as much time to play World of Warcraft if you want any of the current batch of rewards from Dragonflight‘s favorite new feature the Trading Post.
 For those players who want to get Quawks as soon as possible, we’ve assembled a list of activities that are on the easier side to complete — and many can be done even without the Dragonflight expansion.